AP source: Hornets acquire Plumlee, move up in NBA draft | WTOP

 CHARLOTTE, N.C.
+(AP) — Charlotte Hornets general manager Mitch Kupchak was a busy man Thursday night.

-(AP) — The Charlotte Hornets selected Connecticut guard James Bouknight with the No. 11 pick in the NBA draft Thursday night.
+The Hornets selected guard James Bouknight from Connecticut with the No. 11 pick and landed a pair of centers via trade.

+Kupchak acquired veteran center Mason Plumlee from the Detroit Pistons before the draft, then traded away a future first-round pick to the New York Knicks for the 19th overall pick and got Texas center Kai Jones, according a person familiar with the situation.

+The person spoke on condition of anonymity Thursday night because the trades have not yet been made official.

-The 6-foot-5, 190-pound Bouknight gives the Hornets an explosive shot-maker who scores the ball with relative ease.
-Bouknight had a breakout season, averaging 18.7 points, 5.7 rebounds, and 1.8 assists per game for the Huskies to earn All-Big East first-team honors.
+At 6-foot-5 and 190 pounds he gives the Hornets an explosive shot-maker who scores the ball with relative ease.
+He’s coming off a breakout season where he averaged 18.7 points, 5.7 rebounds, and 1.8 assists per game for the Huskies, earning All-Big East first-team honors.

+“I’m unique and creative, someone you can give the ball to who can go get a bucket,” Bouknight said.

 The Hornets are looking to build a roster behind NBA Rookie of the Year LaMelo Ball, the No. 3 overall pick in last year’s draft, and last year’s free agent pickup Gordon Hayward and Bouknight is the type of scorer they need on the wing.